nodejs/node/doc/api/process.markdown

 ## process.title

-Getter/setter to set what is displayed in `ps.
+Getter/setter to set what is displayed in `ps`.

 When used as a setter, the maximum length is platform-specific and probably short.